taylorlowery/scwx-challenge/README.md

 ### [VS Code](https://code.visualstudio.com/)

 ## Instructions
 _The following instructions should work on Windows, Mac, and Linux systems.
-Depending on your system, you may need to elevate to administrator privileges._
+Depending on your configuration, you may need to elevate to administrator privileges._
 ### 1. Open a terminal and navigate to the directory where you'd like to clone a git repo.
-### 2. Clone this repository:
+### 2. Clone this repository to that directory:
 ```
 git clone https://github.com/taylorlowery/scwx-challenge.git
 ```